koenstrien/ignitioncomputing/_posts/careers/2022-11-08-Junior-Research-Software-Engineer.md

 At Ignition Computing you will have the opportunity to work on cutting-edge projects for large organisations, such as ITER, the world's largest science experiment.
 We target complex and challenging projects, because those are the most fun!
 In a small team at our young company, you will be given freedom and flexibility -- with the associated responsibility -- to execute your tasks.
 We encourage collaboration and personal growth, allowing you to broaden your skills across all our domains.

 This opening is a full-time position based on 40 hours per week.
 You will be based in our office in Eindhoven, but occasional remote work is possible when assignments allow.
+The starting date is flexible and can be discussed.

 ### Responsibilities